I regretfully announce that this is our very last episode of The Cinnamon Bear. I had so much fun listening with you all!

 I’d like to take this time to wish everyone a very Merry Christmas.
 Thank you so much to those who took the time to listen to this serial all the way through, and thank you to those who have stopped by just to peek.
-It makes me so glad that I have passed along Cinnamon Bear to even a few people this season.
+It makes me so glad that I might have passed along Cinnamon Bear to even a few people this season.

 Opening: Cinnamon Bear Theme